DataDog/documentation/content/en/dashboards/ddsql_editor/reference/expressions_and_operators.md

 | =        | equals*                | 3 = 3   | true   |
 | !=, <>   | not equals             | 3 != 3  | false  |

 For tag references and tag groups, the equality operator (`=`) is treated as a "contains" comparison.
-See the [Tag References section] for more details.
+See the [Querying Tags in DDSQL][1] for more details.

 Additionally, DDSQL supports the following SQL keywords, which function as standard boolean operators: